Krinal24/dynamic-investment-portfolios/README.md

 # dynamic-investment-portfolios
-An AI-driven system that dynamically manages investment portfolios by adjusting asset allocations in real-time based on current market conditions and individual risk tolerance.
+To develop an AI-driven system that not only manages dynamic investment portfolios by adjusting asset allocations in real-time based on market conditions and individual risk tolerance but also incorporates behavioral finance insights to optimize decision-making and mitigate cognitive biases in investors.